 Of the Giberto collections, the Alessandrite is the magical one: “When walking through the furnace in Murano on a bright sunny day, a beautiful purple caught my eye.
 It was a batch of cotisso (the leftover pieces of glass after it has been blown) in a marvellous violet.
 Once I picked a piece of cotisso up I realised the warm color changed into a glacial ice blue with hues of grey when under a colder light.
-I was mesmerised by the alexandrite glass and thought it would be perfect for my Spring collection”.
+I was mesmerised by the alexandrite glass and thought it would be perfect for my collection”.

 The Alessandrite is a large glass, slightly flared, hand blown in alexandrite Murano glass and finished with a glass paste red rim, which is heat sealed.
 Because of its dimensions, it’s ideal for cocktails, a beer or any sort of soft drink.
 It can also be used as a fun toothbrush holder or nightstand water glass.